 Associate Director of Graduate Diversity and Program Climate

-Dr. Lloyd Munjanja, Assistant Director of Graduate Diversity and Program Climate, assists the Department of Chemistry with the recruitment, retention, and advancement of graduate students, with a specific focus on underrepresented groups.
-For more information about diversity programs and initiatives in the department, please contact Lloyd Munjanja by calling (217) 300-4174 or emailing him at email@example.com.
+Dr. Lloyd Munjanja, Associate Director of Graduate Diversity and Program Climate, assists the Department of Chemistry with the recruitment, retention, and advancement of graduate students, with a specific focus in traditionally underrepresented groups in chemistry.

 As Financial Analyst, Katie Einck is the departmental approver for purchases and employee travel reimbursements.
 She is a resource for faculty and staff, providing guidance regarding TEM and other purchasing functions.
 She reviews and analyzes departmental finances and makes recommendations of funding sources for specific operational needs.
 She also performs periodic analysis of faculty funds to assist with deficit resolution and strategic expenditure planning.

 To contact Katie Einck, call (217) 333-4938 or email her at firstname.lastname@example.org.

 As Office Administrator, Tina Lamb’s duties include managing reception and providing administrative support to the Department Head and Associate Director for Administration.
 She is the main chemistry administrative office contact for scheduling meetings for the Department Head and departmental committee meetings.
 She is the contact for faculty searches, promotion & tenure processes, sabbaticals, and RNUA approvals.
 She also handles employee moving reimbursements for faculty and staff.

 To contact Tina Lamb, call (217) 333-9846 or email her at email@example.com